Dutton Gregory Banner Image

 Alternative Funding

-In certain circumstances employees might be eligible for alternative methods of funding.
+In certain circumstances your case might be eligible for alternative methods of funding.
 Set out below are the potential sources of funding and funding options that could be available.

-Please note it may not be possible or suitable for your matter to be funded with Dutton Gregory Solicitors as you wish, but as a matter of client care Dutton Gregory seeks to keep clients informed of all their possible funding options.
+Please note it may not be possible or suitable for your matter to be funded as you wish, but as a matter of client care we try to keep clients informed of all their possible funding options.

 Damages Based Agreement (“DBA”)

 A DBA is a type of contingency fee: a ‘no-win, no-fee’ arrangement under which the successful claimant's representative takes a percentage of their client's compensation or settlement monies as their fee.
 In the event of a loss, the representative is generally not entitled to be paid.
-Subject to a full review and approval to enter such an arrangement, it may be possible for Dutton Gregory to enter into such an arrangement with you to fund your claim by way of a percentage of any damages or benefit achieved, including any sums that may be agreed to be paid under the terms of any settlement agreement.
+Subject to a full review of your case, it may be possible for us to enter into such an arrangement with you to fund your claim by way of a percentage of any damages or benefit achieved in your claim, including any sums that may be paid under the terms of any settlement agreement.
+Experience suggests that few cases are suitable for this method of funding.

 Conditional Fee Agreement (“CFA”)

-A CFA is an arrangement that provides that the client pays either no fee or a discounted fee in the event that they do not win the dispute, but an enhanced fee in the event of a win or settlement.
-Under a CFA Dutton Gregory charge the standard hourly rate plus a success fee, payable in the event of a win, which is a percentage mark-up on those standard hourly rates.
+A CFA is an arrangement that provides that you pay either no fee or a discounted fee in the event that you do not win the dispute, but an enhanced fee in the event of a win or settlement.
+Under a CFA we charge the standard hourly rate plus a success fee, payable in the event of a win, which is a percentage mark-up on those standard hourly rates.
 That percentage mark-up is based on an assessment of the risk of losing the case.
-In the event of a loss, Dutton Gregory receives no fee, albeit there may be external disbursements such as Counsels fees to pay unless Counsel also agrees to enter into a CFA.
-Alternatively where it is appropriate, Dutton Gregory can agree to charge a discounted hourly rate, payable regardless of the outcome, with the balance of the hourly rate and a success fee payable in the event of a win.
+In the event of a loss, we receive no fee, albeit there may be external disbursements such as Counsels fees for you to pay unless Counsel also agrees to enter into a CFA.
+Alternatively where it is appropriate, we can agree to charge a discounted hourly rate, payable regardless of the outcome, with the balance of the hourly rate and a success fee payable in the event of a win.

 Legal Expenses Insurance Cover (“LEI”)